samanthaming/samanthaming.com/content/tidbits/75-centering-elements-with-flexbox.md

 ---
 title: Centering Elements with Flexbox
 description: Learn more about flexbox with my free series Flexbox30.
-Follow my Twitter (@samantha_ming) or Instagram (@samanthaming) to catch it...
+Follow my Twitter (@samantha_ming) or Instagram (@samanthaming) to catch it.
 tags: [css, flexbox]
 order: 75
 createdAt: 2019-8-24